zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/GIN_egg_purification/GIN_egg_purification.md

 3. Flush the trapped eggs to an edge and use a squirt bottle of water to rinse the eggs into a petri dish.

-4. Create a sucrose gradient in a 50 mL conical tube by adding 10 mL of 10% sucrose followed by 10 mL of 25%.
+4. Create a sucrose gradient in a 50 mL conical tube by adding 10 mL of cold 10% sucrose followed by 10 mL of cold 25% (place pipette at the bottom of the tube when adding each layer).

 5. Carefully transfer the egg solution to the sucrose gradient.

 6. Centrifuge the tubes for 7 min. at 650 x g.

 7. The eggs will be at the interface of the gradient.
-Use a pipette to transfer the eggs to the 25 μm sieve and wash with tap water.
+Use a pipette to transfer the eggs to the 25 μm sieve and wash with water.

-8. Rinse the eggs into a 50 mL conical tube (final volume of 25 mL).
-Add 25 mL of bleach solution and rotate for 12 minutes.
+8. Rinse the eggs into a 50 mL conical tube (final volume of 40 mL water).
+Add 10 mL of bleach solution and rotate for 10 minutes.

-9. Rinse again on the sieve and resuspend eggs in water + Amphotericin B + tylosin tartare (4500 egg/mL).
+9. Rinse again on the sieve and resuspend eggs in M9 + Amphotericin B + tylosin tartrate (2500 egg/mL).